uhd-urz/elAPI/README.md

 working directory, as it typically happens that developers accidentally commit and push configuration files with secrets. `enable_http2` enables HTTP/2 protocol support which by default is turned off.
-Be aware of [known issues](https://github.com/encode/httpx/discussions/2112) with HTTP/2 if you are making async requests with heavy load. `verify_ssl` can be turned off with `False` if you are trying out a development server that doesn't provide a valid SSL certificate. `timeout` can be modified to your needs.
+Be aware of [known issues](https://github.com/encode/httpx/discussions/2112) with HTTP/2 if you are making async requests with a heavy load. `verify_ssl` can be turned off with value `False` if you are trying out a development server that doesn't provide a valid SSL certificate. `timeout` can be modified to your needs.
 E.g., a poor internet connection might benefit from a higher timeout number.
-THe default timeout is `90` seconds.
+The default timeout is `90` seconds.

 ### `show-config`